Wisconsin vs. Notre Dame NCAA Football Odds, Plays and Insights | September 25, 2021

 Notre Dame Stats and Trends

-- Notre Dame's games this season have hit the over on two of three set point totals (66.7%).
+- Notre Dame's games this season have gone over the total in two out of three opportunities (66.7%).

-- Notre Dame is 1-2 against the spread and 3-0 overall when the team totals more than 194.5 yards.

-- This season the Fighting Irish have turned the ball over four times, three more than the Badgers' takeaways (1).
+- The Fighting Irish have turned the ball over four times this season, three more turnovers than the Badgers have forced (1).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.